yirzhou/IsolatedSoul/README.md

 # Digital Minimalism

-My attempt of phasing out social media by realizing their core functionality that I need, by myself.
+My attempt of phasing out digital products/services by realizing only their core functionality that I need, by myself.

 ## What even is this?